maikroeder/encode.mouse/README.txt

 1. It is rather practical to get a good overview of how the rendering will look for all the different types of data.

-2. Rendering all data will also make sure that the template does not break, for example when there is missing data.
+2. Rendering all data will also make sure that the template will not break later when rendering the whole dashboard, while reporting no problems with a limited data set.

 Dependencies
 ============